 - Share royalties with publisher, in most cases, which can drastically minimize the return on your investment

 Self-publishing is a wonderful option for those with a great message but who lack the large platform required by most publishing houses.
 You will find different models to choose from, but for the most part self-publishing allows you to handle the entire process from A to Z with you in the driver’s seat.
+You are the publisher—you own the rights and the ISBNs, and you control distribution.

 Pros of Self-Publishing: